i'm shannon. a pediatric speech-language pathologist and founder of speechy musings!

 Let’s start with the basics so we’re all on the same page.
 What exactly is story grammar?
 What do I include when teaching story grammar?

 Story grammar is the parts or elements of a story.
 What it exactly includes varies depending on what program or teaching protocol you’re using, but it often includes things like character, setting, problem, solution, or feelings.
 It can also include things like plot, climax, or suspense.

-ASHA did a systematic review of studies on teaching story grammar as a reading comprehension strategy for students with learning disabilities.
+There is a systematic review of studies on teaching story grammar as a reading comprehension strategy for students with learning disabilities on the ASHA website.
 You can read their findings here, but overall, they state that “the findings suggest that story grammar treatments improve the reading comprehension skills of children with learning disabilities.”